 When I arrived at the OU, I was interested to find that my predecessor Professor Lorna Hardwick had attended the same secondary school; we wrote about our experiences of being taught about the ancient world in From Sutton High School to the Open University.

 Podcast of 'In Our Time' episode on Galen, with Caroline Petit and Vivian Nutton, October 2013

 Podcast of ‘In Our Time’ episode on The Hippocratic Oath with Peter Pormann and Vivian Nutton, September 2011.

 Podcast of plenary lecture on women’s health in history, Anglo-American Conference of Historians 2011.
 (Follow the link for Plenary 7).

-To find out more about my current research into using insights from the past to improve patient health, you can watch this video interview filmed for the OU Platform website.
+Watch this short video to find out more about my current research into using insights from the past to improve patient health: